- Forex is a skill-based activity, not guaranteed online income — most beginners should treat the first months as training

 How to start from Uzbekistan or Kazakhstan#

-Step 1: Accept the learning curve
+Step 1: Accept the learning curve#

 If you expect to turn $10 into $1,000 in a month, stop here.
 That mindset produces losses.
 Forex rewards patience and discipline.

-Step 2: Choose a reliable broker
+Step 2: Choose and verify a broker#

 For Central Asia, key criteria:

-• Low minimum deposit ($5–100) for small capital testing
+- Low minimum deposit ($5–100) for small capital testing

-• USDT support for fast, low-fee funding
+- USDT support for fast, low-fee funding

-• Russian-language platform and support
+- Russian-language platform and support

-• MT5 mobile app — phone-first trading matches regional habits
+- MT5 mobile app — phone-first trading matches regional habits

-• Copy trading option for skill gap bridging
+- Copy trading option for skill gap bridging

-Step 3: Open a demo account first
+Step 3: Open a demo account first#

 Spend 4–8 weeks on a demo before risking real money.
 A demo mimics live markets with virtual funds — zero financial risk, 100% learning opportunity.